hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250523713v1-socialmaze-a-benchmark-for-evaluating-social-reasoning-in-large-lang.md

 ---
 layout: default
-title: SocialMaze: A Benchmark for Evaluating Social Reasoning in Large Language Models
+title: "SocialMaze: A Benchmark for Evaluating Social Reasoning in Large Language Models"
 ---

 # SocialMaze: A Benchmark for Evaluating Social Reasoning in Large Language Models